Lodha Defers IPO Launch As Stock Market Faces Unrest

-Nine years after the Mumbai-based real estate giant first attempted to go public, Lodha Group has now received a go-ahead from markets regulator, the Securities and Exchange Board of India (Sebi) to launch its initial public offering (IPO).
+The troubled stock market has forced Lodha group to delay its proposed initial public offer.
+It was in July when Lodha Group had received a go-ahead from markets regulator, the Securities and Exchange Board of India (Sebi) to launch its IPO, nine years after the Mumbai-based real estate giant first attempted to go public.
 In September 2009, the relator had first filed a prospectus for the IPO launch, but weak market conditions forced it to withdraw the same.

 In the meantime, the developer, which is the country’s biggest builders as far as sales numbers go, strengthened its position in the market.
 Despite a slowdown in the market, Lodha Group, which is primarily known for its luxury commercial and residential offerings, registered new sales worth Rs 6,966 crore in the financial year 2016-17.
 In nine months ending December last year, the company clocked sales worth Rs 5,482 crore.